Espresso bar with seating

 • Recommended

 The New Black is a bright, stylish café, right opposite The Beat Megaclub in Fortitude Valley.
-It's one of the main puzzle pieces in Bakery Lane, the design and hospitality development, which is one of the nicest things ever to happen to a grungy part of town.
-For those seeking really good coffee, brekkies made with care and flair, and a warm and kind welcome, the café delivers on all fronts.
-Carrara's Parallel Roasters supplies the beans, and they're deployed with plenty of punch by the barista team, which operates in a separate section of the café out the back that fronts onto the lane.
+It's one of the main puzzle pieces in Bakery Lane, the design and hospitality development that's one of the nicest things to happen to a grungy part of town.
+For those seeking really good coffee, brekkies made with flair and a warm welcome, the café delivers on all fronts.
+Carrara's Parallel Roasters supplies the beans and they're deployed with plenty of punch by the barista team, which operates in a separate section of the café out the back that fronts onto the lane.
 They make a fantastic cup of joe here with that special blend of Brazilian, Colombian and Papua New Guinean beans, powerful enough to get you going, its satisfying bitterness tempered with a dark chocolate edge.

-Time Out tip: If you're interested in expanding your caffeine palate, you can get a coffee-tasting board.
-Or opt for the menu star – espresso waffles.
+Time Out tip: If you're interested in expanding your caffeine palate, you can get a coffee-tasting board, or opt for the star on the menu – espresso waffles.

 Brooke Maddison